conan-io/docs/reference/tools.rst

 .. warning::

-    SVN allows to checkout a subdirectory of the remote repository, take into account that the return value of some of these function may depend on the root of the working copy that has been checked out.
+    SVN allows to checkout a subdirectory of the remote repository, take into account that the return value of some of these functions may depend on the root of the working copy that has been checked out.